algosup/2023-2024-project-4-sportshield-team-7/specifications/technical_specification.md

 |NFC antenna |An antenna that send short range signal to an NFC chip (here a componnent in a smartphone) allowing communication between two devices.|![Image of a NFC antenna](/images/NFC_Antenna.png)|
 |Piezoelectric buzzer|An electronic device that can prouduce a 120 Db sound|![Image of a Piezoelectric buzzer](/images/Buzzer.jpg)|

+*(List and definition of the project hardware given by the client)*

 ### 2. Naming convention